united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 Assembly Station 1:
 - ProductA and ProductB are combined into ProductC
-- Because ProductA and ProductB have not been "seen" by the digital shadow, they get a new UID and asset = "storage" assigned (placeholder for unknown/unspecified origin).
+- Because ProductA and ProductB have not been "seen" by the digital shadow, they get a new UID and asset = "storage" assigned (placeholder asset for unknown/unspecified origin).
 - After ProductC is now produced it gets a new UID and as an asset, Assy1, because it is the child at Assembly Station 1
 - The AID of ProductA ("A") is a physical label.
 Because ProductB doesn't have a physical Label, it gets a generated AID.
 For ProductC we can now choose either the AID from ProductA or from ProductB.
 Because "A" is a physical label, it